moderndatacompany/dataos.info/docs/resources/compute.md

 </center>

-For more details about various attributes, refer to the [Attributes of Compute YAML.](./compute/yaml_configuration_attributes.md)
+For more details about various attributes, refer to the [Attributes of Compute-specific section.](./compute/yaml_configuration_attributes.md)

 Additionally, if you are looking for pre-configured Compute templates tailored for specific workloads such as ETL, Machine Learning, and Query, refer to [Compute Templates.](./compute/compute_templates.md)